shirish93/shirish93.github.io/_ideas/2025-10-05-school-for-the-elderly.md

   - ideas
   - Kathmandu
 ---

+Update: Aug 4, 2026:

+Some additional thoughts on this after

+- There's already a municipality doing this in Nepal.
+Let's reach out to them and see where they're at.
+TODO: Find the municipality, and their contact address.
+- A parallel structure from the US is 'activities/leisure centers', and Community College classes.
+Are those activities centers and leisure centers profitable?
+What about the college classes?
+Can I reach out to some of the organizers in the US, and are there lessons to be learned?
+TODO: See if anybody from this industry would be willing to give me pointers
+- What are the costs of NOT doing it.
+The cost of failure, and the actual cost cost of doing it are not so high.
+The failure of doing it...could be high.
+Can that be a motivation to drive me?

+***

 Can we convince the retired and the elderly to gather together into 'day schools'?
 Would it be viable, or are there too many competing social/cultural blockers in either direction?
 My main goal is to get my grandparents going out, working out, and making and taking to (new) friends!